 I’ve been where you are.
 I had to master my own thoughts.
 Regrets were the most debilitating.

-I had to realize whatever happened my first 18 years of my life were long ago and if I wanted better results, I had to give up the hope the past could have been any different.
+I had to realize whatever happened my first 18 years of my life was long ago and if I wanted better results and to achieve a desired outcome, I had to give up the hope the past could have been any different.

 In my travels around the world, I’ve met many people who followed a similar path of having to control their mindset.

-So instead of focusing on the horror story that Amazon is coming for you, or the fear you’ll end up like Mattress Firm and go bankrupt, or that you don’t know exactly what to do at every moment of the day, here are my three recommendations:
+So instead of focusing on the horror story that Amazon is coming for you, or feeling anxiety that you'll end up like Mattress Firm and go bankrupt or that you don't know exactly what to do at every moment of the day, here are my three recommendations:

 Stop and listen to your own self talk.Would you let someone else get away with saying the messages you tell yourself?
 Before you grab the donut, ignore the behavior of an employee, or share another story about how online retailers are killing your Main Street, can you stop and look at what you are feeling in the moment?
 If so, you’ll be able to understand you can control your fears by controlling your self-talk.
 Then you can choose what you want to say, instead of wonder why you said it.